edgebips/johnny/johnny/base/transactions.md

 - `cost: Decimal`: The dollar amount of the position change minus commissions and fees.
 This is a signed number.

+- `cash: Decimal`: A dollar amount of cash deposited (removed) associated with the position.
+This should be left unset except for rows of type `Dividend`.

 - `commissions: Decimal`: The dollar amount of commissions charged.
 This is a signed number, usually negative.
 These are the fees paid to the broker for